mcfunk2020/Supp_Funk_2021/README.md

 Should you encounter any issues or have any questions please contact Maja C. Funk <maja.funk@dkfz.de> or Florian Heigwer <f.heigwer@dkfz.de>.

-Raw sequencing read data are deposit at GEO under the Study ID: TBA
+Raw sequencing read data are deposit at GEO under the Study ID: GSE190286